snaplet/docs-old/docs/05-guides/migration-new-config.md

 });
 ```

-If you encounter any issue during your migration, please contact us on our discord server we'll be happy to assist you [Discord](https://app.snaplet.dev/chat).
+If you encounter any issue during your migration, please contact us on our [Discord server](https://app.snaplet.dev/chat).
+We'll be happy to assist you .